-- Applicants may submit proposals to only one authorizer at a time; - The complete application narrative may not exceed 100 pages, not including exhibits such as budgets, facility photos/designs, letters of support, etc.; - Follow all submission instructions; and - Adhere to application deadlines.
+- Applicants must be nonprofit organizations, exempt from federal taxation under section 501c(3) of the Internal Revenue Code. - Applicants may submit proposals to only one authorizer at a time; - The complete application narrative may not exceed 100 pages, not including exhibits such as budgets, facility photos/designs, letters of support, etc.; - Follow all submission instructions; and - Adhere to application deadlines.